noveni/wpdocker/README.md

-# wpdocker
+# WPDocker

-Docker stack with WordPress
+Docker stack with WordPress and shell script to manage easily all the stack